fanqingsong/realtime_bigdata_dashboard/README.md

 ---
 ## Introduction
-a demo for realtime dashboard, based on bigdata technology and popular realtime comunication web technology.
+A demo for realtime dashboard, based on bigdata technology and popular realtime comunication web technology.

 ---
 ## Technology